MBeKde/certbot-dns-hostingde/README.md

 # certbot-dns-hostingde
-certbos dns plugin for hosting.de
+certbot dns plugin for hosting.de

 This plugin automates the process of completing a ``dns-01`` challenge by creating, and subsequently removing, TXT records using the (JSON-based) hosting.de API.
+As of the time written ( August 2019) the pull request for the lexicon provider for hosting.de is not approved.
+Therefor you have to manual copy the lexicon provider (see `dockerfile`)

 Credentials
 -----------